Music

 By providing a range of musical experiences throughout school, we aim to engage and inspire pupils to develop a love of music, whilst at the same time, increasing their self-confidence, creativity, and sense of achievement.

-Alongside, Charanga we deliver weekly singing assemblies, various concerts, and performances.
+Alongside our music curriculum, we deliver singing assemblies, various concerts, and performances.
 Our peripatetic teachers, who come into school to teach music lessons, give opportunities for children to learn and develop their skills from an experienced specialist teacher.
-These teachers offer: ukulele (whole class teaching to Year 3), guitar and violin (small group lessons to KS2 children).
+These teachers offer: drumming, guitar and violin (small group lessons to KS2 children).